 You can make this bagel dough in a stand mixer with a dough hook or knead it by hand.
 It's a very easy dough and really fun to work with.

-Once the dough comes together in a messy ball, start kneading.
-Increase the mixer speed and knead the dough for 3-5 minutes until it is smooth, elastic, and slightly tacky to the touch.
-If you're kneading by hand, knead on a clean countertop dusting in flour as needed to prevent sticking, for about 8-10 minutes.
+Use a dough hook and mix the dough together on low-medium speed just until there's no dry bits in the bowl and all the water has been absorbed.
+Once the dough comes together in a messy ball, increase the mixer speed and knead the dough for 3-5 minutes until it is smooth, elastic, and slightly tacky to the touch.

 If the dough is sticking to the walls or bottom of the bowl, dust in more flour one teaspoon at a time, giving it plenty of time to incorporate before adding more.

-Next, shape the bagel dough into a ball, place it in a lightly greased bowl, cover it, and let it rise for one hour or until doubled in size.
+Shape the bagel dough into a ball, place it in a lightly greased bowl, cover it, and let it rise for one hour or until doubled in size.

 How to Shape Cream Cheese Stuffed Bagel Bombs